2025 SMST SCHEDULE

 6. At the conclusion of the match, the Field Referee will complete the game card in detail.

-He will also forward to the Head Referee any passes of any red carded participants for the Tournament records and any possible further action.
+He will also forward to the Referee Site Coordinator, any red carded participants for the Tournament records with any possible further action.
 He will also turn in an official supplemental game report if there are any unusual circumstances or the match is a forfeit.

 GAME LENGTH AND SCHEDULE